akshay23/spurs-blog-mcp-server/README.md

 ## 📋 Overview

-This MCP server connects to the Pounding The Rock (PTR) RSS feed and provides AI assistants with access to the latest Spurs game results and blog posts.
+This MCP server connects to the [Pounding The Rock](https://www.poundingtherock.com/) RSS feed and provides AI assistants with access to the latest Spurs game results and blog posts.

 ## 🛠️ Installation Guide